 Special Offering from the A.J.
 Drexel Autism Institute

 Our colleagues at the A.J.
 Drexel Autism Institute are offering a web-based CME and CE forum for health professionals serving individuals with autism spectrum disorder (ASD).
-The program, Psychopharmacology and ASD, will be available until June 30, 2017.
+The program, Psychopharmacology and ASD, is now available.

 Learn more at drexel.edu/autisminstitute